openhab/openhab1-addons/bundles/binding/org.openhab.binding.mios/README.md

 ### Transformations

 Sometimes the value presented by the binding isn't in the format that you require for your Item.
-For these cases, the binding provides access to the standard openHAB Transformation service.
+For these cases, the binding provides access to the standard openHAB _Transformation Service_.

-To utilize the Transformation service, you need to declare additional settings on your bindings.
+To utilize the _Transformation Service_, you need to declare additional settings on your bindings.

 These take the form of the `in:` and `out:` declarations at the end of the binding.
 The `in:` declaration is used when values are received from the MiOS Unit, but before it places the value into openHAB.
 The `out:` declaration is used when values are taken from the openHAB system for delivered to the MiOS Unit (in _Command_ execution, for example).